 A bottle drying rack may not be on your must-buy list if you have a tight budget for your baby gear.
 But if the idea of a dedicated spot to dry your baby’s bottles, rings, nipples, and, later, sippy cup parts, is appealing, it’s worth considering the Boon Lawn.
-At $23, it’s pricier than the rest, but the few-dollar difference is worth the versatility, ease of use and longevity.
+It’s relatively more pricy compared to other bottle drying racks, but the few-dollar difference is worth the versatility, ease of use, and longevity.

 Who Should Buy This?